ymollard/python-starter-slides/slides.md

 * I **SEND** data **OUT** of the interpreter (to stdout, to the network, to a file...):

-    * If it is a `bytes`: it has already been encoded by reading functions _(Prey that they used the right charset 🙏)_
+    * If it is a `bytes`: it has already been encoded by writing functions _(Prey that they used the right charset 🙏)_
     * If it is a `str`: encode-it with the charset declared by the recipient e.g.
 `data.encode("utf-8")` if the recipient expects UTF-8 strings